oliver-ode/MusicFolderManagement/README.md

 ## What does it do

 I was busy expanding my Plex server library of songs and I have enough patience to manually add all of the ID3V2 tag information for any songs that don't have them but when it gets to organizing them into a nice directory structure it will just take too long.
-I decided to make this python program to do that for me.
+I decided to make this Python program to do that for me.
 It takes the existing tag information for the artist, album and song title and reorganizes the music into a nice file system structure -> `Output/Artist/Album/Song.mp3`.

 ## Prerequisites

+To automatically install the dependencies run `pip install -r requirements.txt`.
+If you wish to install them yourself, the instructions are below:
+ - To install `eyed3` run `pip install eyeD3`
-To use it make sure you have `eyed3` installed using `pip install eyeD3`.
-If you are on Windows make sure to install `python-magic-bin` using `pip install python-magic-bin`.
+ - To install `colorama` run `pip install colorama`
+ - If you are on Windows make sure to install `python-magic-bin` using `pip install python-magic-bin`.

 ## How to use